 Attorneys in New York Help Employees Recover Damages for Quid Pro Quo Sex Harassment

-At Leeds Brown Law, P.C., we firmly believe that the workplace should be free of harassment, discrimination, bullying, and fear.
+We firmly believe that the workplace should be free of harassment, discrimination, bullying, and fear.
 Employees in New York City, the surrounding boroughs or Long Island should not have to face intimidation, discomfort or threats at their places of employment.
 There are federal and state laws that make it unlawful to discriminate against and harass employees and co-workers.
 The same laws provide recourse for workers when they become the targets of mistreatment.

 Employees are filing lawsuits against employers when they violate one of the many laws that govern workplace discrimination and sex harassment.
-If you have experienced gender discrimination, sexual harassment or been the victim of retaliation for trying to end such unlawful behavior, Leeds Brown has experienced employment discrimination attorneys who may be able to help you.
+If you have experienced gender discrimination, sexual harassment or been the victim of retaliation for trying to end such unlawful behavior, we have experienced employment discrimination attorneys who may be able to help you.
 We can assist you to file a charge with an administrative agency like the Equal Employment Opportunity Commission (EEOC) or the New York States Human Rights Commission (NYSHRC) and navigate your claim to recover monetary damages or other remedies that may be available.

 Sexual Harassment: Hostile Work Environment or Quid Pro Quo?